-Recognized by 55places as #8 on a list of the most affordable retirement destinations of 2019, South Bend, Indiana has been a consistently popular retirement spot thanks to its extremely low entry point and its exceptionally low cost of living.
-Indiana’s fourth-largest city by population, retirees enjoy South Bend for a number of reasons, including its low taxes, variety of recreational activities, as well as its unique small town atmosphere.
+Recognized by 55places as No. 8 on a list of the most affordable retirement destinations of 2019, South Bend, Indiana has been a consistently popular retirement spot thanks to its extremely low entry point and its exceptionally low cost of living.
+Indiana’s fourth-largest city by population, retirees enjoy South Bend for a number of reasons, including its low taxes, variety of recreational activities, as well as its unique small-town atmosphere.

 Read on below to hear more on what makes South Bend stand out in the crowd.

 One aspect of what makes South Bend an affordable place to live is the fact that within the state of Indiana, there are no taxes imposed on Social Security.
 Social Security is exempted from state income tax while property taxes are low overall.
 The average property tax rate is 0.87 percent, meaning that residents can enjoy a lower cost of living in the state compared to other areas of the country.

 The average income of residents in South Bend is $34,656 while the average for a home is just $69,400.
 South Bend’s low cost will be of interest to retirees especially.
 Not having to worry about spending nearly as much as they would in other areas, retirees in South Bend will be in a better position to spend their retirement money in the ways they see fit, whether that includes going on vacations or dining at some nearby Chicago’s Michelin-starred restaurants.

 In terms of actual retirement communities in South Bend, there are a few options to consider.
 One is Stonebridge Villas at Edison Lakes, a community of just 96 resale homes that range in price from the mid $200s to $300s.
 The community features everything from a clubhouse for social events, a fitness center, as well as a backdrop filled with scenic ponds, making the community a sight to explore.